mecca831/strapdown_template/README.md

 ------------
   + It needs internet connection to download the javascript libs that it uses (would be nice to have an offline-stand-alone version)
   + I don't like that html-bottom of the template: its big, chunky and ugly.
 Maybe some day I'll have the time to make it tiny tiny like a couple lines.
+  + With more JQuery magic...  a ?mini-viewport? ...

 #Many thanks to: